resqpy.olio.triangulation.reorient¶

 Notes

-the original points array is not modified by this function; implicit xy & z units for points are assumed to be the same; the function may typically be called prior to the Delauney triangulation, which uses an xy projection to determine the triangulation; the numpy linear algebra option seems to be memory intensive, not recommended; downsampling will occur (for normal vector determination) when the number of points exceeds double that given in the sample argument; set sample to None to use all points for normal vector determination
+the original points array is not modified by this function; implicit xy & z units for points are assumed to be the same; the function may typically be called prior to the Delaunay triangulation, which uses an xy projection to determine the triangulation; the numpy linear algebra option seems to be memory intensive, not recommended; downsampling will occur (for normal vector determination) when the number of points exceeds double that given in the sample argument; set sample to None to use all points for normal vector determination